Curious about how far 10,000 steps takes you?

 To make things easier, here’s a chart showing step counts and their corresponding distances in miles:

 So, if you aim for 10,000 steps, expect to cover just under five miles.
-If that sounds daunting, don’t worry—you’d be surprised how quickly those steps add up throughout the day.
+If that sounds like a lot, don’t worry!
+You’d be amazed at how quickly steps add up during your day.

 How Long Does It Take to Walk 10,000 Steps?